Unemployment insurance in the United States: Payment through prepaid debit cards

 Most states deliver unemployment benefits to recipients who do not have a bank account through a prepaid debit card.
 The federal government uses the Direct Express Debit Mastercard prepaid debit card offered by Mastercard and Comerica Bank to give some federal assistance payments to people who do not have bank accounts.
 Many states have similar programs for unemployment payments and other assistance.

 Participation rates

 Variations in eligibility requirements, time limits, time commitment for mandatory programs, the difficulty of filing successfully, and payout amounts have led to very different participation rates across the country.
 Immediately before the COVID-19 pandemic, 7.6% of unemployed people in Florida received benefits; 65.9% of unemployed people in Massachusetts did.
+Unemployment insurance programs have been criticized for being intentionally difficult to access.